Directing

 Smirnoff Global

 Smirnoff, the home of cocktails.
 A campaign shifting the perception of the brand toward an in-home experience.
-This is the brand ad that was shown on TV.
-But the heart of the campaign was a suite of over 30 films, each one providing instruction on how to make a different cocktail in a fun and engaging way.
+This is the TV brand ad.
+But the heart of the campaign was a suite of over 30 social films, each one providing instruction on how to make a different cocktail in a fun way.

 Smirnoff India